 6. Mood swings

 It’s never nice to be accused of having mood swings, especially when you are.
 The hormonal roller coaster of the first trimester can leave you feeling a little emotional.
 On top of this, you may be feeling worried about your pregnancy and impending motherhood.
-If you find yourself reacting irrationally to situations, chalk it down to a symptom of early pregnancy.
+If you find yourself reacting irrationally to situations, chalk it up to a symptom of early pregnancy.

 7. Frequent urination